 Organizational transparency means we have an action plan that is created with stakeholder input and shared widely with our community for critique and refinement.
 I encourage and welcome all community members to provide feedback on this plan so that together we can support identified, strategic priorities for the years ahead to ensure a strong future for Lakeville Area Schools.

-About Michael Baumann
+Michael A. Baumann

 Superintendent Michael Baumann hails from Olivia, Minnesota, graduated from Thomas Jefferson Senior High School in Bloomington, Minnesota, and is a Distinguished Military Graduate of the University of Minnesota.
 Commissioned a Second Lieutenant of Field Artillery in September 1985, he served in Army units in the United States, Latin America, Asia, Europe, and the Middle East.
 He is a veteran of Operations Enduring Freedom and Iraqi Freedom.
 His education includes a Bachelor of Arts degree in Political Science from the University of Minnesota and a Master of Science degree in Education Administration from Texas A&M University.